-Alcohol is thought to be responsible for about three per cent of all cancer cases - people who drink four or more alcoholic drinks (equivalent to six units) a day are more likely to develop cancer of the mouth, larynx or oesophagus.
+Alcohol is thought to be responsible for about four per cent of all UK cancer cases - people who drink four or more alcoholic drinks (equivalent to six units) a day are more likely to develop cancer of the mouth, larynx or oesophagus.
 But Dr Morten Gronbaek from the Danish National Health Institute argues that moderate wine drinkers have fewer coronary diseases and cancers than those who prefer other alcoholic drinks.
 However, at present, there is no evidence to recommend that any of us drink alcohol.
 Keeping to low-risk guidelines is without doubt the most sensible approach, or avoiding alcohol altogether – which is the case if you are pregnant, trying to conceive, or have a pre-existing health condition or are taking medication which may be adversely affected by alcohol.

 How many units are you really drinking?

 Use this guide to see how many units of alcohol are in a small 125ml glass of wine.

 Be aware that when you order a glass of wine in a bar or restaurant you will often be served a measure larger than 125ml.

 - 9% alcohol by volume (abv) = 1 unit